Ladies’ Gunboat Society at Flores Pork Chop [CLOSED]

 Pork Chop Los Angeles

-Flores, a seasonal, globally inspired small plates restaurant, never quite captured the imagination of Little Osaka ramen heads and comfort food fiends.
-Thankfully, that allowed for Ladies’ Gunboat Society at Flores, which Amal Flores owns in conjunction with The Hart + The Hunter co-chef/co-owner Brian Dunsmoor and FOH counterpart Jonathan Strader.
+Flores is a seasonal, globally inspired small plates restaurant that never quite captured the imagination of Little Osaka ramen heads and comfort food fiends.
+Thankfully, that allowed Amal Flores to open Ladies’ Gunboat Society at Flores in conjunction with The Hart + The Hunter co-chef/co-owner Brian Dunsmoor and FOH counterpart Jonathan Strader.

-The space is fairly familiar, if you ever ate at Flores, complete with covered patio, pair of marble bars, reclaimed wood and white brick walls.
-However, the feel is totally different, with shelves above the stainless steel pass devoted to Dunsmoor’s cookbook collections and decorative (drinkable) wine bottles.
-Even the soundtrack is different, with Southern singer-songwriters like Lucinda Williams (“Can’t Let Go”), John Prine & Iris Dement (“In Spite of Ourselves”) and Townes Van Zandt (“Pancho & Lefty”) enlivening the room.
+The space is fairly familiar.
+If you ever ate at Flores, you’ll recognize the covered patio, two marble bars, reclaimed wood, and white brick walls.
+However, the feel is totally different.
+Dunsmoor devoted shelves above the stainless steel pass to his cookbook collections and decorative (drinkable) wine bottles.
+Even the soundtrack is different.
+Southern singer-songwriters like Lucinda Williams (“Can’t Let Go”), John Prine & Iris Dement (“In Spite of Ourselves”) and Townes Van Zandt (“Pancho & Lefty”) now enliven the room.

-The menu is considerably more focused, with repeated hat tips to the seasons and The South, since that’s where Georgia native Brian Dunsmoor started to develop his personal style, which is becoming clearer now that he isn’t cooking alongside HandtheH partner Kris Tominaga on a daily basis.
-Based on the dishes I enjoyed at Monday night’s friends and family meal, and the other dishes that appear in the Pantry; Field; Fish & Shellfish; Meat, Game & Poultry, and Dessert menu categories, Dunsmoor seems to favor flavor-forward food that’s rooted in The South, with California accents, which is welcome for me, a one-time Southerner.
+The menu is considerably more focused, with repeated hat tips to the seasons and The South.
+That’s where Georgia native Brian Dunsmoor started to develop his personal style.
+That’s becoming clearer now that he isn’t cooking alongside HandtheH partner Kris Tominaga on a daily basis.
+Dunsmoor seems to favor flavor-forward food that’s rooted in The South, with California accents.
+That’s welcome for me, a one-time Southerner.
+I’m basing this on the dishes I enjoyed at Monday night’s friends and family meal.
+Other convincing dishes appear in the Pantry; Field; Fish & Shellfish; Meat, Game & Poultry, and Dessert menu categories.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.